 Young people are looking to their country's next leader to put children's concerns front and center.
 A majority (83 percent) of American children think the candidates running for President of the United States should invite young people to ask questions at presidential debates.
 Their top priority for the next President?
 Keeping children safe from guns and other ways people might try to hurt children (60 percent).

-Other issues American children think should be priorities for the next President:
+Other issues children in the U.S. think should be priorities for the next President:

 UNICEF USA is asking 2020 candidates to share their vision for children